https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week3-ungraded-labs/C4_W3_Lab_3_TFS_Model_Versioning/README.md

 Welcome!
 During this lab you will take a look at how to version models using TFS.
 This topic is very important because models usually change over time and you need a way to control the version that is live for most users while being able to work on newer versions.
 Other uses of this are canary deployment or A/B testing.

 Before going forward make sure you have the `tensorflow/serving:latest` Docker image in your local machine.
 You can do so by using the `docker images` command.
 If the image does not appear in the list you can download it using the `docker pull tensorflow/serving` command.

+Open a terminal and `cd` into the directory that contains the files needed by this lab.
+Assuming you are on the root of the repo you can use the command `cd course4/week3-ungraded-labs/C4_W3_Lab_3_TFS_Model_Versioning`.

 Let's get started!